sethrfore/homebrew-r-srf/README.md

 # R/X11 support deprectation notice

-While I won't be immediately deprecating X11 supported R builds, I am currently unlikely to continue maintaining them at some point in the furture.
+While I won't be immediately deprecating X11 supported R builds, I am currently unlikely to continue maintaining them at some point in the future.
 For those affected by this, please refer and post any comments to this [discussion thread](https://github.com/sethrfore/homebrew-r-srf/discussions/40).
 All notices pertaining changes to R/X11 support will be posted here or in the relevant discussion.
 If you have any thoughts, suggestions or concerns surrounding how/when this process will take place, I highly recommend contributing to the discussion.

 # Note for R Developers